frankdelacruz/FortixShieldify/README.md

 ## Basic Usage

+##### Setting Up Relationships
+To integrate Shieldify with your User model, use the ShieldifyUserTrait in your User model:

+    namespace App\Models;

+    use Illuminate\Foundation\Auth\User as Authenticatable;
+    use Fortix\Shieldify\Traits\ShieldifyUserTrait;

+    class User extends Authenticatable
+    {
+        use ShieldifyUserTrait;

+        // Your model's content
+    }

 ##### DEFINING ROLES, PERMISSIONS, AND MODULES
 ###### Create roles, permissions, and modules directly using Eloquent models or through Shieldify Facades.